ChunMinChang/blog/_posts/2020-04-15-shape-your-code-as-how-you-shape-your-body.md

 1. Write a minimum-viable version of the audio library as a trial-run
 2. Translate all the lines plainly
-   - Add the proper unit or intergretion tests at the same time
+   - Add the proper unit tests and intergretion tests in this phase
 3. Remove the `unsafe` code introduced in previous stage
    - Now tests are created to support the refactoring
    - Shipping this version in the *Firefox Nightly* to test the new APIs in the wild
-4. Keeping refactoring the abnormal *Rust* code
+4. Keep refactoring the abnormal *Rust* code
-   - Leverage with third-party crates to reduce the maintain efforts
+   - Leverage with third-party *crate*s to reduce the maintaining efforts
-   - Split some code into sub crates to attract some contributors
+   - Split some code into sub *crate*s to attract some contributors

 ## Start the Journey

-Now, the only things I need is patience, just what I need when doing workout.
+Now, the only things I need is patience, just like what I need when doing workout.
-I know everything I should do but the plan is not easy to stick with.
+I know everything I should do but the plan is not easy to be stuck with.
 Translating code on a line-by-line basis is dull as doing workout set.
 Writing test to prevent regression is uninteresting as calculating *TDEE (Total Daily Energy Expenditure)* to prevent my body from getting fat.

 It's is a long, hard, and lonely process.

+Not every API is translatable.
+Sometimes it's not difficult to find workarounds or alternative approaches.
+But sometimes I need to re-implement the whole API that is originally supported by *Mac*'s compiler by myself.
+Most of the APIs involve the memory operations that need to be dealt with carefully.
+Memory misusages or corruptions can lead to some serious problem.

+Defusing our custom mutex and replacing it by standard Rust `Mutex<T>`, or task queue, is not an easy job.
+The data-racing issues can be easily introduced during this replacing process.

-But I find everything worth doing when the shape is finally made!
+However, all the hard works are worthwhile at the end when the shape is made!
 (To be clear, only the shape of code is made.)
-I am happy to have the result I have at the end.

-### Results
+## Result Summary

-The result summay is listed in [this post][summary].
+The results is summarized in [this post][summary].

-### Tips
+## Tips and Effects

-Some tips I find useful is listed in [this post][tips].
+Some tips I find useful are listed in [this post][tips].

 [summary]: summary-of-cubeb-oxidation-on-mac-os
 [tips]: the-effect-of-practicing-what-you-already-know